oetiker/LdapPasswdWeb/README.md

-LdapPasswdWeb
+SambaPasswdWeb
 =============
 Version: #VERSION#
 Date: #DATE#

-LdapPasswdWeb is a little web application letting users change their password in an LDAP environment.
-Both the unix password as well as the Samba password can be changed.
+SambaPasswdWeb is a little web application letting users change their password in a Samba environment.
 The app relies solely on perl modules todo its work.
 No external utilities are required, and all missing, non-core perl modules will be built and installed alongside the app as required.

 ![screenshot](https://cloud.githubusercontent.com/assets/429279/9728323/55e6fee4-5607-11e5-8e39-2b83e303cff8.png)